suxuekun/libpyiotcloud/_developer_guide/README_backend_development_environment.md

 2. Set the environment system variables.

+		Please ask ftdi.richmond.umagat for the list and values of the environment variables.

 		A. In Linux/MacOS, use <b>export ENVIRONMENT_SYSTEM_VARIABLE="ENVIRONMENT_SYSTEM_VALUE"</b>

 		B. In Windows, always <b>restart the Docker Toolbox/Desktop</b> after adding or updating an environment system variable.